Tinycsocket

 Use the header only

-This is how I use it most of the times.
 Download the latest header from the include directory in this repository.

 Download latest